faiface/par-lang/docs/src/introduction.md

 # Introduction

-**Par** is affectionatelly named after the most bemusing connective of [linear logic](https://en.wikipedia.org/wiki/Linear_logic): ⅋, pronounced _"par"_.
+**Par** is affectionately named after the most bemusing connective of [linear logic](https://en.wikipedia.org/wiki/Linear_logic): ⅋, pronounced _"par"_.
 That's because Par is based directly on (classical) linear logic, as an experiment to see where this paradigm can take us.